keeganpaleshi/RMTest/readme.txt

-Additional convenience flags include `--spike-count` (with optional `--spike-count-err`) to override spike efficiency inputs, `--slope` to apply a linear ADC drift correction, `--settle-s` to skip the initial settling period in the decay fit, `--seed` to set the random seed used by the analysis and `--debug` to increase log verbosity.
+Additional convenience flags include `--spike-count` (with optional `--spike-count-err`) to override spike efficiency inputs, `--slope` to apply a linear ADC drift correction, `--analysis-end-time` and `--spike-end-time` to clip the dataset, `--settle-s` to skip the initial settling period in the decay fit, `--seed` to set the random seed used by the analysis and `--debug` to increase log verbosity.